cs411-alawini/sp23-cs411-team044-LowerDecks/doc/proposal.md

 The basic functions of the web application will include the ability for users to search for and view communications related to high frequency trading in a visual format using Google Earth.
 Users will be able to filter the results based on attributes such as frequency band and location.
 Additionally, the application will have a feature to allow users to manually add HFT-related communications not found in the FCC data.

 # Creative Component
 To improve the functionality of the application, a creative component could be the ability for users to visualize HFT communication activity over time.
 This could be achieved by plotting the communications data on a timeline and allowing users to select a date range to view.
 The resulting visualization would show the concentration of HFT-related communications in a given area over a specified time period.
-(This sounds difficult).
 Also building the filtering features into the front end nicely and integrating them with the google API would improve our application greatly, but might be challenging.

 # Title
 HFTracer: Visualizing High Frequency Trading Communications